MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-provisioning.md

 ## Next steps

-Advance to the next sections to learn about using Azure Data Lake Analytics or Databricks for Microsoft Academic Graph.
+Advance to next sections to learn about entity data schema and using Azure Data Lake Analytics or Databricks for Microsoft Academic Graph.

 > [!div class="nextstepaction"]
 >[Microsoft Academic Graph Entity Data Schema](reference-data-schema.md)